-Average Home Insurance Cost UK
+The Average Home Insurance Cost in the UK

-How much does Home Insurance Cost on Average?
+How much does home insurance cost on average?

-Is the price of home insurance worth it?
-When you consider the fact that the contents of an average household in the UK is estimated to be £35,000, and the cost of the building itself usually costing a whole lot more, paying less than £200 to insure your home for 12 months is certainly worth doing.
+Yes.
+When you consider the fact that the contents of an average household in the UK is estimated to be £35,000, and the cost of the building itself usually costing a whole lot more, paying less than £150 to insure your home and the possessions inside it for 12 months is certainly worth doing.

-Buildings and Contents Insurance Average Cost 2019
+Buildings and Contents Insurance Average Cost for 2021

 How much is Buildings Insurance?